sayantangkhan/movie-plot-nlp-project/README.md

 The other approach we tried in parallel with the scraping was to generate reasonably vague queries from the plot summary using a pre-trained text summarizer.
 The hope was that the text summarizer would leave out a lot of details, and get rid of most identifying keywords, leaving only broad outlines.

-[This notebook](notebooks/exploratory/plot-summarizer.ipynb) displays what the summary looks like for different pre-trained text summarizer.
+[This notebook](notebooks/cleaning-and-preprocessing/plot-summarizer.ipynb) displays what the summary looks like for different pre-trained text summarizers.
-Based on the output, we decided that the T5 summarizer generated the summary that left out the most keywords, making it the most suitable for our purposes.
+Based on the output, we decided that the [T5 summarizer](https://huggingface.co/docs/transformers/model_doc/t5) generated the summary that left out the most keywords, making it the most suitable for our purposes.

 ## Preprocessing and cleanup <a name="preprocessing"></a>